splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 Critical monitoring
 ----------------------------------

-.. caution:: The information in this section is essential to understand the health of your system.
+.. caution:: This section of the dashboard focuses on dropped data and is essential to understand the health of your system.
 Investigate any value above zero.

-This section of the dashboard is structured in three columns, one for each type of available data: spans, metrics, and logs.
+This section is structured in three columns, one for each type of available data type: spans, metrics, and logs.
 For more information about the Splunk Observability Cloud data model, see :ref:`data-model`.

 .. image:: /_images/gdi/collector/collector-builtin-dashboard-02.jpg
       :width: 100%
       :alt: Collector critical monitoring in the built-in dashboard

+For each processed data type, you'll find metrics on:

+* Sending queue dropped spans/metric datapoints/log records
+* Droppeded spans/metric datapoints/log records per processor

 .. _collector-builtin-dashboard-secondary: